Hero Image

 The mission of the Master of Science in Professional Counseling program is to facilitate the comprehensive development of counselors as servant leaders in their communities.
 Articulated in the language of the program’s conceptual framework, the goal is to provide opportunities for candidates to become effective as caring persons, as informed facilitators, as reflective decision-makers, and as committed professionals.

-Within this framework, the objectives of the Master of Science in Professional Counseling program are to prepare graduates who demonstrate the following:
+Within this framework, the program’s objectives are to prepare graduates who demonstrate the following:

 • Personal and professional dispositions essential for counseling practice

-• Knowledge, skills, and practices needed to follow ACA/ASCA professional standards in a multicultural, pluralistic society
+• Knowledge, skills, and practices needed to follow the professional standards of the American Counseling Association and the American School Counselor Association (ACA/ASCA) in a multicultural, pluralistic society

 • An active identification with the counseling profession and awareness of current developments in the field